hayata-suenaga/ts-guideline/README.md

     type Color = "red" | "blue" | "green";
     ```

   - For generic type parameters, use `T` if you have only one type parameter.
 Don't use the `T`, `U`, `V`... sequence.
-Make each type parameter name descriptive, each prefixed with `T`.
+Make type parameter names descriptive, each prefixed with `T`.

     > Prefix each type parameter name to distinguish them from other types.